 - 1. When an officer arrives on the scene of a medical emergency prior to the arrival of Emergency Medical Services personnel, and determines that a person is suffering from an opiate overdose, the officer must contact his/her supervisor immediately. - 2.
 The officer will ensure Emergency Medical Services have been summoned to the scene. - 3.
-If the person is not breathing, the officer should administer CPR. - 4.
+If needed, the officer should administer CPR. - 4.
 Indicators that a person is suffering from an overdose may include: - a.
-Unresponsiveness to verbal or physical stimulation, such as pinching their ear lobe or rubbing knuckles up and down the person's sternum.
-Whether or not they respond to this stimulation effectively draws the line between being really high versus overdosed. - b.
+Unresponsiveness to verbal or physical stimulation, such as pinching their ear lobe or rubbing knuckles up and down the person's sternum. - b.
 Blood-shot eyes; - c.
 Pinpoint pupils, even in a darkened room/area; - d.
 Depressed or slow respiratory rate; - e.
 Difficulty breathing (labored breathing, shallow breaths); - f.
 Skin pale, blue or gray, including the lips, and/or fingernails;